Listen to This Article:

 The sous chef must project confidence and an air of authority required to manage staff in an often busy, loud, and stressful environment.
 Keeping the entire team working towards a common goal is a big, yet rewarding undertaking.
 It requires clear communication and an ability to motivate everyone, all while performing their own tasks as a professional cook on the line.

-A successful sous chef can juggle all of these demands, even when the team is feeling overworked and stressed.
+A strong sous chef can juggle all of these demands, even when the team is feeling overworked and stressed.

 Reliability